nchavez1/classes/class-04/README.md

 ## Earthquake Heatmap

 * Consider the caveat about heatmaps in [Observable Leaflet](https://beta.observablehq.com/@tmcw/leaflet)
-* TODO: Adapt earthquakes dots on Leaflet to create a heatmap
 * Look at the data-processing step in [Observable Leaflet](https://beta.observablehq.com/@tmcw/leaflet)
 * Look at the metro pattern